Alexander Rubens, Lord of Vremdyck

 was a Flemish noble man.
 He was the last male heir of his grandfather.

 Family

-He was one of the grand children of Peter Paul Rubens and Helena Fourment.
+He was one of the grandchildren of Peter Paul Rubens and Helena Fourment.
 His father Frans was married to Suzanne Charles, of noble birth.
 Her uncle Philippe was Knight of Jerusalem.
 He was widower of Catharyne Philippine van Parys, who died in 1741.
 He was responsible for Joannes Alexander and Fredericus Ignatius Rubens, orphans of François II Rubens, and Barbe Francisca de Claer, after his death.
 Alexander did not have any children.
 He was buried with his wife in the Saint James' church, Antwerp.

 Career

 Alexander Rubens was named in 1694 by Royal command Rentmeester-generaal of the King, for Mechelen.
 He donated from his private fortune for the completion of the Basilica of Our Lady of Hanswijk, he donated the pulpit by private gift of 2.994 gulden.
 He resided in Liezele castle, bought in 1716.